-I can’t seem to stop making focaccia and for good reason.
-My focaccia is crispy and golden on the outside, soft and fluffy on the inside and utilises garlic infused olive oil aka liquid gold.
+This cheesy no knead focaccia with tomato and garlic confit is the perfect bread.
+It’s crispy and golden on the outside, soft and fluffy on the inside and full of garlic infused olive oil aka liquid gold.
+It tastes exactly like pizza bread… but better!

 My top tips for making the best focaccia

-Leave the dough to rest and rise as long as you can – if you have the time, I recommend leaving it for 24 – 48 hours (maximum 72 hours) as this will result in a fluffier and lighter dough.
+Leave the dough to rest and rise as long as you can – if you have the time, I recommend leaving it for 24 – 48 hours in as this will result in a fluffier and lighter dough.
 If you are short on time try and leave it for a minimum of 8 hours.
+Leave your dough to rise in a big bowl with either a silicone lid or plastic wrap covering it.
+Your dough will double or even triple in size so it will need a lot of room to grow.

-Use a high quality olive oil and don’t be shy with it – this is a recipe that relies heavily on olive oil not just for the taste but also for the texture and that golden and crunchy crust.
+Use a high quality extra virgin olive oil and don’t be shy with it – this is a recipe that relies heavily on extra virgin olive oil not just for the taste but also for the texture and that golden and crunchy crust.
 It’s important we are not skimping on the quality which is why I recommend using Rich Glen olive oil.
+If you are not a fan of adding the garlic confit, you can simply omit this from the recipe and use Rich Glens Wild Garlic Olive Oil or their signature extra virgin blend.

-Find a warm spot in your house for the second rise – this will help the dough rise for its second rise when it’s been transferred to the baking tray.
+Find a warm spot in your house for the second rise – a room temperature environment will help the dough rise for its second rise.
 If you are making your focaccia in winter, a little trick I learnt is to leave the light on in your oven and let the focaccia dough rise in there.
-Some other warm spots in your house may be where your heater is or above your fridge or washing machine.

-Don’t be afraid to get creative – focaccia’s can be so versatile and you can top it with whatever you please.
+Don’t be afraid to get creative – my favourite topping for focaccia is garlic confit and fresh rosemary however, these are only optional toppings!
+This can be kalamata olives, potatoes, onions, shallots or plain with some kosher salt and a tablespoon of olive oil.
 Don’t be afraid to get creative and personalise it to your personal taste.

 Frequently Asked Questions